 Executive Summary.
 A table that lists the PCI DSS criteria and tells you which of those criteria are relevant to the Web App Firewall.

 Configuration.
 Data for individual profiles, which you access either by clicking Web App Firewall Configuration at the top of the report, or directly from the Reports pane.
-The Web App Firewall Configuration report is the same as the PCI DSS report, with the PCI DSS-specific summary omitted, and is described below.
+The Web App Firewall Configuration report is the same as the PCI DSS report, with the PCI DSS-specific summary omitted.

 The Web App Firewall Configuration report is located under System > Reports.
 To display it, click Generate Web App Firewall Configuration Report.
 Depending on your browser settings, the report is displayed in the pop-up window or you are prompted to save it to your hard disk.